Higher structures in rational homotopy theory: Lecture 2: Koszul algebras, formality, and coformality

 The notion of formality has long been a central one in rational homotopy theory.
 A landmark paper featuring the notion is \cite{DGMS75}.
 The notion of coformality, introduced in \cite{NeisendorferMiller78}, has not been studied to the same extent, perhaps because it is not as clearly linked to geometric structures on the space, but examples of coformal spaces abound.
 Koszul algebras were introduced by Priddy \cite{Priddy70} as a tool for computing cohomology algebras $\Ext_A^*(k,k)$ of augmented associative algebras $A \to k$.

 In this lecture, we will review the interplay between the notions of formality, coformality and Koszul algebras that was elucidated in \cite{Berglund14bis}.
-We will also adapt the notion of Koszul $\Ainfty$-algebras that was introduced in \cite{BerglundBorjeson20} to $\Cinfty$- and $\Linfty$-algebras and establish analogs of the results of loc.cit.
+We will also adapt the notion of Koszul $\Ainfty$-algebras that was introduced in \cite{BerglundBorjeson20} to $\Cinfty$- and $\Linfty$-algebras and establish analogs of the results obtained there.